Dal Makhani Restaurant Style Recipe

 Dal Makhani is essentially prepared with the combination of whole and split urad dal with some portion of Rajma (Kidney bean) and Chana dal as well.
 All the lentils are washed and soaked overnight, rinsed and then rubbed well in between palms.
 Boiled and tempered with spices and tomatoes with dollops of butter and cream to give a creamy texture.

 What is Urad Dal (Black gram) –

-Black skinned lentil having white color from inside.
-The black skin gives it an earthy flavor, whereas the starch from de-skinned dal gives it a creamy texture.
+It is black-skinned lentil with white colour from inside.
+The black skin gives it an earthy flavour, whereas the starch from de-skinned dal gives it a creamy texture.

-Urad Dal (Dal Makhani) is easily available in any local grocery shop.
-You can also order it online without having to step out at various delivery grocery stores –(Amazon, Big Basket, Grofers)
+Urad Dal (Dal Makhani) is easily available in any local grocery shop in India.
+If you stay in any other country try finding it in Indian stores.
+You can also order it online without having to step out, from various delivery grocery stores.